First Minister and Deputy First Minister of Northern Ireland: Election

-As of 2020, this latter method has never yet been used.
+This method of selection was first used in 2024, after the DUP ended its Stormont boycott following agreed changes with the UK government regarding post-Brexit trading relations affected by the Northern Ireland protocol and the implementation of the Windsor Framework.
+Sinn Féin was the largest party in the Assembly after the 2022 Assembly Election, but the Unionist parties were the largest designation in the assembly.

-The Minister of Justice is now the only Northern Ireland Executive minister elected by cross-community vote.
+The Department of Justice is now the only Northern Ireland Executive minister elected by cross-community vote.
 All other ministers are party appointees, with parties taking turns using the D'Hondt method.

 Vacancy

-The First Minister or deputy First Minister may also appoint another Northern Ireland Executive Minister to exercise the functions of the office during a vacancy; currently for a continuous period up to six weeks.
+The first minister or deputy first minister may also appoint another Northern Ireland Executive Minister to exercise the functions of the office during a vacancy, currently for a continuous period up to six weeks.

 Vacancies have occurred on four occasions to date: